-We here report the results of two representative experiments, where the extracted thermal image and the RGB image are merged to record the experimental process.
-In the first experiment, six obstacles are placed in the arena.
-The WMR starts from the left side of the arena (coordinates: $[0.27, 0.21]^{\top}\text{m}$), and is tasked with reaching the goal location situated on the right side (coordinates: $[1.73, 0.54]^{\top}\text{m}$).
-The results are shown in Fig. \ref{fig11}, from which it can be observed that the proposed path planner generates a collision-free navigation path for the WMR (i.e., the red line in Fig. \ref{fig11}(a)), and the tube-following controller guarantees that the WMR tracks the desired path along with the predefined safe tube.
-The latter can be seen from Fig. \ref{fig11}(c), where the norm of the position tracking error is smaller than the tube width $\rho=0.03\text{m}$ all the time.
+In the first experiment, eight circular obstacles are placed in the arena, and the safety margin and influence region of obstacles are set to $\epsilon=0.04\,\text{m}$ and $\epsilon^*=0.05\,\text{m}$, respectively.
+The WMR starts from the right side of the arena (coordinates: $[2.45, 1.27]^{\top}\text{m}$), and is tasked with reaching the goal located on the right side (coordinates: $[0.44, 0.35]^{\top}\text{m}$).
+The task is required to be completed within $250\,\rm s$.
+The results are shown in Fig. \ref{fig11}, from which it is clear that the proposed planner in \eqref{h_ast1} generates a smooth, collision-free reference trajectory that converges to the goal at the preassigned time $T=250\,\rm s$ (i.e., the red line in Fig. \ref{fig11}(a)).
+While the proposed controller in \eqref{u} achieves trajectory tracking along with the safe tube (see Fig. \ref{fig11}(c)), with a tracking accuracy higher than $4.9 \times 10^{-3}\,\rm m$ after the preassigned time $T_f=150\,\rm s$ (see Fig. \ref{fig11}(d)).
+As seen in Fig. \ref{fig11}(e), the robot's heading angle remains nearly constant after the task completion time $T=250\,\rm s$.
+The above results demonstrate that the proposed InPTC scheme enables the WMR to safely accomplish the navigation task within the required time of $250\,\rm s$.